-Bloom Holding Begins Construction Work At Phase Three Of Bloom Living, Casares
+Bloom Holding Begins Construction Work at Phase Three of Bloom Living, Casares

-(MENAFN- Mid-East) Abu Dhabi – UAE: Bloom Holding, one of the UAE's foremost real estate development companies, has announced the appointment of Emirates Link Maltauro L.L.C. as the main contractor to carry out the construction work for Casares, phase three of Bloom Living, its fully integrated and all-inclusive residential community in Abu Dhabi.
+(MENAFN- Hanover communications) Abu Dhabi – UAE, 25 March 2024: Bloom Holding, one of the UAE’s foremost real estate development companies, has announced the appointment of Emirates Link Maltauro L.L.C. as the main contractor to carry out the construction work for Casares, phase three of Bloom Living, its fully integrated and all-inclusive residential community in Abu Dhabi.

 Casares comprises of units that range from two-and three-bedroom townhouses which are scheduled for completion in Q1 2026.